nicklockwood/layout/README.md

 Option 3 can be used to load a layout from an arbitrary URL, which can be either a local file or remotely-hosted.
 This is useful if you need to develop directly on a device, because you can host the layout file on your Mac and then connect to it from the device to allow reloading of changes without recompiling the app.
 It's also potentially useful in production for hosting layouts in some kind of CMS system.

-**Note:** The `loadLayout(withContentsOfURL:)` method offers limited control over caching, etc. so if you intend to host your layouts remotely, it may be better to download the XML template to a local cache location first and then load it from there.
+**Note:** The `loadLayout(withContentsOfURL:)` method offers limited control over caching, etc. so if you intend to host your layout files remotely, it may be better to download the XML to a local cache location first and then load it from there.

 ## Live Reloading